galangnovi/galangnovi/README.md

 # Hi, I'm Galang Novi Anggara 👋

 I'm a **Full-Stack Web Developer** passionate about building reliable, scalable, and user-focused digital solutions.
-My main expertise lies in **JavaScript, TypeScript, and Node.js**, and I enjoy bridging backend logic with seamless frontend experiences using modern frameworks and tools.
+My main expertise lies in **JavaScript, PHP, TypeScript, and Node.js**, and I enjoy bridging backend logic with seamless frontend experiences using modern frameworks and tools.

 Here, you'll find my personal projects, technical experiments, and open-source contributions — all focused on clean architecture, performance, and maintainability.

 ---

 ## 💼 Current Focus
-- Developing full-stack web applications using **Express, React, and Prisma**.
+- Developing full-stack web applications using **Express, React/Next, and Prisma**.
 - Exploring **unit and integration testing** to ensure code quality.
 - Enhancing application performance and state management using **Redux Toolkit** and **TanStack Query**.